Spiritual, Moral, Social, Cultural and British Values

 Within school, children are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young children to make choices safely, through our provision of a safe environment and empowering teaching.
 Children are encouraged to know, understand and exercise their rights and personal freedoms.

-Part of our school ethos and behaviour policy has revolved around Core Values such as ‘Respect’, and children are modelled this by caring, sharing and listening to others.
-The staff help children to understand how to respect by talking about how actions/words can affect others.
+Part of our school ethos and behaviour policy has revolved around Core Values such as 'Respect' and children are modelled by them caring, sharing and listening to others.
+The staff help children to understand how to respect by talking about how actions and words can affect others.

 Tolerance of those of Different Faiths and Beliefs

-We aim to enhance children’s understanding of different faiths and beliefs by participating in a range of celebrations throughout the year.
-We encourage children and parents/carers to participate and support our multi-cultural events and celebrations.
+We aim to enhance children's understanding of different faiths and beliefs by participating in a range of celebrations throughout the year.
+We encourage children and parents/carers to participate and support our multi-cultural events and celebrations such as International Evening.